+In a recent report, nearly eight million adults in the U.S. had co-occurring disorders and addiction.
 The reasons that people abuse substances can often be attributed to emotional reasons.
-Substances have the ability to numb pain from events in life that haven’t been dealt with.
+Substances can numb the pain from events in life that haven’t been dealt with.

 A co-occurring disorder can be defined by two disorders such as:

 Studies show that people with mental health disorders are more likely to have a substance use disorder.
 The conditions feed off one another, exacerbating one another, making it difficult to pinpoint the separate symptoms.
 For people struggling with substance use, it seems there is a perfect drug that can ease their suffering from mental health disorders.
 Co-occurring disorders and addiction are so common because substance abuse can seem to ease symptoms.
 In the end, however, drug or alcohol use makes mental health disorders worse.

 The Co-Occurring Disorders and Substance Abuse Link